pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

   indentsQuery: 'tree-sitter-tsx/indents.scm'
 ```

 The highlights query loads two different files: one that is common to `tree-sitter-typescript` and `tree-sitter-tsx`, and one that is unique to `tree-sitter-tsx`.
-The latter file would contain queries that deal with JSX and anything else that would not be understood by `tree-sitter-typescript`.
+The latter file would contain queries that deal with JSX and anything else that would not be understood by a `tree-sitter-typescript` parser.

 You might also notice a new key: `languageSegment`.
 This optional property allows one to write a shared query file generically…